Courtesy of Abbott

 The new must-have accessory for international travel?
 A COVID self-test kit.

-Thus, the option for travelers to bring with them COVID-19 home or self-tests offers the promise of less hassle.
-But what we discovered was that in practice, there are some potential hiccups that travelers should be aware of before they buy and pack these tests (see below for our full reviews).
+There are some potential hiccups that travelers should be aware of before they buy and pack these tests (see below for our full reviews).

-In order to meet the CDC requirements, the tests can be self-administered as long as they meet these criteria:
+To meet the CDC requirements, the tests can be self-administered as long as they meet these criteria:

 For those who would prefer to get tested in the destination, numerous airlines as well as international hotels, including in Mexico, Costa Rica, and the Caribbean, have introduced testing options and resources to help Americans fulfill the CDC testing requirement abroad.